 You want to create a listener persona or avatar to write out in detail exactly who will be listening to your podcast.
 You'll want to understand the characters in-depth so that you can ensure that your show stays on track.

-2. Decide on the Name, Format, Length, and Frequency of Your Episodes
+2. Decide on the Name, Format, Length, and Frequency of Your Podcast Episodes

 You've figured out why you are making a podcast and who is going to listen to it.
-Now it's time to get into some of the specifics.
+Now it's time to get into some of the specifics as you plan an episode.

 Coming up with the name of a podcast is in some ways one of the most fun parts and one of the most impossible parts of starting a podcast.
 The name of your show is likely the first impression prospective listeners will have, so it's worth taking the time to choose the right name.